hdg7/mlighter/README.md

 ## Graphical User Interface

-The User Interface is based on Vue and it is perform in top of a dashboard to make it more flexible for visualization porposes.
+The User Interface is based on Vue and Voila.
+It is performed in top of a dashboard to make it more flexible for visualization porposes.

+## Installing MLighter

+Please check the docker file if you want to see the specific libraries that you need to install.
+We have tested the system in 8064 architectures, but we are aware that Arm64 architectures are not compatible with the libraries of the Docker file.

+## Running MLigther as a library

+Please check the tests to see some examples.

+## Pending Tasks

+We have a lists of pending task that we are aware.
+Some examples are:

+* We need to improve the parametrization of the GA adversary in the GUI.
+* Automate the instrumentation of the testing phase.
+* Automate the selection of the fuzzer.
+* Include images and audios as inputs.
+* Include NLP based inputs and transformations.
+* Extend the interface to TensorFlow and PyTorch.

+We aim to cover some of these tasks during 2023.